StephenCleary/blog-stephencleary-dotcom/blog/_posts/2023-11-09-configureawait-in-net-8.md

 task.ConfigureAwait(ConfigureAwaitOptions.SuppressThrowing).GetAwaiter().GetResult();
 {% endhighlight %}

-### ForceYielding
+### ConfigureAwaitOptions.ForceYielding

 The final flag is the `ForceYielding` flag.
 I expect this flag will be rarely used, but when you need it, you need it!

 `ForceYielding` is similar to `Task.Yield`. `Yield` returns a special awaitable that always claims to be not completed, but schedules its continuations immediately.
 What this means is that the `await` always acts asynchronously, yielding to its caller, and then the `async` method continues executing as soon as possible.
 The [normal behavior for `await`](% post_url 2012-02-02-async-and-await %) is to check if its awaitable is complete, and if it is, then continue executing synchronously; `ForceYielding` prevents that synchronous behavior, forcing the `await` to behave asynchronously.

 For myself, I find forcing asynchronous behavior most useful in unit testing.
-It can also be used to avoid stack dives when recursive or heavily-nested asynchronous methods are completing; this is rarely needed these days, though, because the .NET Core runtime's stack heuristics are much better than the old .NET Framework ones were.
+It can also be used to avoid stack dives in some cases.
 It may also be useful when implementing asynchronous coordination primitives, such as the ones in my AsyncEx library.
 Essentially, anywhere where you want to force `await` to behave asynchronously, you can use `ForceYielding` to accomplish that.

 One point that I find interesting is that `await` with `ForceYielding` makes the `await` behave like it does in JavaScript.
 In JavaScript, `await` _always_ yields, even if you pass it a resolved promise.
-In C#, you can now `await` a completed task with `ForceYielding`, and `await` will behave like it's not completed.
+In C#, you can now `await` a completed task with `ForceYielding`, and `await` will behave as though it's not completed, just like JavaScript's `await`.

 {% highlight csharp %}
+static async Task Main()
+{
-Console.WriteLine(Environment.CurrentManagedThreadId);
+  Console.WriteLine(Environment.CurrentManagedThreadId); // main thread
   await Task.CompletedTask;
-Console.WriteLine(Environment.CurrentManagedThreadId);
+  Console.WriteLine(Environment.CurrentManagedThreadId); // main thread
   await Task.CompletedTask.ConfigureAwait(ConfigureAwaitOptions.ForceYielding);
-Console.WriteLine(Environment.CurrentManagedThreadId);
+  Console.WriteLine(Environment.CurrentManagedThreadId); // thread pool thread
+}
 {% endhighlight %}

-Note that `ForceYielding` by itself also implies _not_ continuing on the captured context, so it is the same as saying "schedule the rest of this method to the thread pool" or "switch to a thread pool thread". `Task.Yield` _will_ resume on the captured context, so it's not _exactly_ like `ForceYielding` by itself.
-It's exactly like `ForceYielding` with `ConinueOnCapturedContext`.
+Note that `ForceYielding` by itself also implies _not_ continuing on the captured context, so it is the same as saying "schedule the rest of this method to the thread pool" or "switch to a thread pool thread".

+{% highlight csharp %}
+// ForceYielding forces await to behave asynchronously.
+// Lack of ContinueOnCapturedContext means the method continues on a thread pool thread.
+// Therefore, code after this statement will *always* run on a thread pool thread. await task.ConfigureAwait(ConfigureAwaitOptions.ForceYielding);
+{% endhighlight %}

+`Task.Yield` _will_ resume on the captured context, so it's not _exactly_ like `ForceYielding` by itself.
+It's actually like `ForceYielding` with `ConinueOnCapturedContext`.

 {% highlight csharp %}
 // These do the same thing